TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 :::{figure} Images/Fig-DynSystDiscrete-Spiral1A.svg
 :name: Fig:DynSystDiscrete:Spiral1A
+:class: dark-light

-A dynamical system with a spiral point
+A dynamical system with a spiral point.

 :::